Ice Quake (film)

 Ice Quake, also called Ice Quake: Nature Unleashed, is a 2010 television action film written by David Ray and directed by Paul Ziller and shown on the Syfy channel.
 It stars Brendan Fehr, Holly Dignard, Jodelle Ferland, Ryan Grantham and Rob LaBelle.
 Set primarily in Alaska, the film follows the members of a family caught amidst a natural disaster.
 As the permafrost thaws, subterranean rivers of liquid methane and disastrous earthquakes are unleashed, threatening to lead the Earth to a catastrophic end.

 Plot

-Ice Quake is an action film about the Alaskan landscape.
-Under the permafrost, organic materials have been rotting for thousands of years and the compound is very deadly to the planet.
-As the permafrost thaws, volatile liquid methane and gases are released which causes a succession of destructive earthquakes.
-A family ends up going to this Alaskan landscape on the hunt for a Christmas tree, hoping to have fun, and unfortunately finds out firsthand how deadly this can be.
+Under the Alaskan permafrost organic materials have been rotting for thousands of years.
+As it thaws, volatile liquid methane and gases are released causing a succession of destructive earthquakes.